From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Introduction

 \section{Introduction}

-Structural Equation Modeling \citep[SEM;][]{bollen-2014} is a widely used framework in applied statistics, social sciences, psychology, and related fields \citep[e.g.,][]{long-2023,szaflarski-2019, hermstad-2010}, allowing researchers to model complex interrelationships among observed and latent variables.
-As a multivariate technique that often incorporates path analysis, SEM also provides an approach to capture mediational mechanisms through direct and indirect effects \citep{curran-2003, gunzler-2013}.
-In addition to SEM's adaptability and flexibility, many software implementations are available (e.g., \texttt{lavaan} \citep{rosseel-2012} in \texttt{R}; \texttt{Stata}; and \texttt{Mplus}), which offer further applicability for empirical research.
+Structural equation modeling (SEM; \citealp{bollen-2014}) has long served as a central analytical framework in applied statistics, the social sciences, psychology, and related disciplines (e.g., \citealp{long-2023, szaflarski-2019, hermstad-2010}), enabling researchers to represent complex relationships among observed and latent variables.
+As a special case of SEM involving only observed variables, path analysis provides an accessible approach for examining mediational mechanisms through the estimation of direct and indirect effects \citep{curran-2003, gunzler-2013}.
+Beyond its conceptual appeal, SEM benefits from extensive software support, including implementations in \texttt{lavaan} \citep{rosseel-2012} for \texttt{R}, as well as widely used platforms such as \texttt{Stata} and \texttt{Mplus}, which have facilitated its broad applications in empirical research.

-Numerous research questions in sociology and other fields such as psychology and education could be equivalently answered by estimating the path coefficients within the SEM framework.
-Under the structural equations and the distributional assumptions on the disturbance terms, parameters are typically estimated by maximizing the likelihood function induced by the model.
-The subsequent inferences are heavily based on likelihood-based tests or non-parametric approaches such as bootstrap \citep{curran-2003,bollen-2014}.
-However, as the true data-generating mechanism typically remains unknown, it is not guaranteed that the specified likelihood encodes it correctly \citep{curran-2003}.
-In the presence of model misspecification, the efficiency and consistency of the estimator and the validity of the corresponding statistical inference are no longer granted, resulting in unreliable estimates and inferences\citep{kaplan-1988,yuan-2003}.
+A wide range of research questions in the social and behavioral sciences can be addressed through the estimation of path coefficients within the SEM framework \citep[e.g.,][]{wood-2023,natukunda-2024}.
+Under specified structural equations and distributional assumptions on the disturbance terms, model parameters are typically estimated via maximum likelihood.
+Statistical inference is subsequently conducted using likelihood-based tests or resampling approaches such as the bootstrap \citep{bollen-2014}.
+However, since the true data-generating mechanism is typically unknown in practice, the specified likelihood may fail to accurately represent the underlying process \citep{curran-2003}.
+When model misspecification occurs, the desirable properties of SEM estimators, including consistency, efficiency, and valid uncertainty quantification, can be compromised, leading to biased estimates and unreliable inference \citep{kaplan-1988, yuan-2003}.